plastikfan/XLDPlusPlus/README.md

 [**XLD**](https://tmkk.undo.jp/xld/index_e.html) is a :rocket: great tool for performing lossless audio conversion.
 However, using the GUI tool, it quickly became apparent, for large audio collections there was a need to perform a batch run of conversions.
 The GUI tool is not well suited to this task since there is no way to specify different output paths for each individual source file.
 The only thing you can do is to opt to produce the output file in the same as the source and this restriction also applies to the command line.
 Wouldn't it be great if we could mirror the source directory tree into a new destination tree, producing the result of converted audio files in the corresponding output path.

-Enter, **xld-plus-plus-ps**!!
+Enter, **XLDPlusPlus**!!
 This is a suite of powershell scripts that performs just this function.
 Powershell, I hear you scoff.
 Fear not since those fellows at Microsoft have made Powershell a truly multi-platform scripting environment.

 Using the script, is pretty simple, all you need to provide is the root directory of the audio library that needs to be converted, the root directory where the converted library is to be produced, the file suffix of the original audio files and the format that they should be converted to.
 Please note that during a single batch run, only one source format and destination format can be specified.
 The user should refer to the documentation of XLD to find supported audio formats.